phstc/phstc.github.com/_posts/2017-08-06-using-ruby-and-amazon-sqs-fifo-queues.md

 RenewMembershipsWorker.perform_async(date)
 ```

-Shoryuken will receive `ExpireMembershipsWorker`, process, receive `ActivatePendingMembershipsWorker`, process, receive `RenewMembershipsWorker` and process, one by one.
+Shoryuken will receive the message for `ExpireMembershipsWorker`, process, receive the message for`ActivatePendingMembershipsWorker`, process, receive the message for `RenewMembershipsWorker` and process, one by one.

 ### How about multiple processes and other clients?